 In the weeks that followed, Jeff found others who felt a similar call, and soon the project grew to four committed members and multiple volunteers.
 What started as random encounters, soon became regularly scheduled events where those called to serve would meet needy members of the community, get to know them by name, and provide physical, emotional, and spiritual support.

 As relationships were built and the community responded to the outreach, the group applied for and gained status as a 501(c)3 Non-Profit organization called The By Name Project.

 In time, more partners have come alongside donating meals, clothing, and even a mobile trailer for storing and transporting equipment and supplies to the bi-monthly park events.

 Where We Are Today

-After nearly four years of service, The By Name Project continues to grow and go where the Lord directs.
+After more than 5 years of service, The By Name Project continues to grow and go where the Lord directs.
 Here is how we are currently helping those in need in our community.